awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Aurora MySQL with MySQL 5\.7 compatibility, version 2\.09\.1 and higher
   + Aurora MySQL with MySQL 5\.6 compatibility, version 1\.23\.1 and higher
   +  Aurora PostgreSQL versions 13\.3 and higher, 12\.4 and higher, 11\.9 and higher, and 10\.14 and higher
-+ Aurora global databases can't fail over from a primary to a secondary DB cluster when the primary and secondary have different DB engine versions—whether major, minor, or patch versions\.
++ You can only perform a managed cross\-Region database failover on an Aurora global database if the primary and secondary DB clusters have the same major and minor engine versions\.
+The patch levels can be different if the minor engine versions are one of the following:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html)
 + Aurora global databases currently don't support the following Aurora features:
   + Aurora multi\-master clusters
   + Aurora Serverless v1